The Astounding, Years-Long Corruption Involving Comey and Mueller

 And clearly he's also friends with Rod Rosenstein.

-Everybody seems to know everybody in all of this, and they appoint their other friend, uh Mueller to then be the special counsel.
+And they appoint their other friend, Mueller, to then be the special counsel.

-But meanwhile, Comey made millions because he was representing a group that Mueller did Mueller sign off on that contract with Lockheed Martin.
+But meanwhile, Comey made millions because he was representing a group that Mueller, did Mueller sign off on that contract with Lockheed Martin?

 Did he have a say in that?

-Well, it's hard to m imagine a contract worth a billion dollars that the FBI director wouldn't have to sign off on.
+Well, it's hard to imagine a contract worth a billion dollars that the FBI director wouldn't have to sign off on.

-But there are other contracts too, and uh some of them it doesn't even appear were you know competitively bid, or at least there were protests.
+And some of them, it doesn't even appear, were competitively bid, or at least there were protests.

 IBM protested one of the contracts.

-And and Mueller's really no different.
+And Mueller's really no different.

-He he cashed in as well.
+He cashed in as well.

-Well, let's talk about that, because then when Comey took over the FBI, Mueller cashed in in 2013.
+Well, let's talk about that because then when Comey took over the FBI, Mueller cashed in in 2013.

 How did he make his money?